kairos-io/kairos/docs/content/en/docs/Getting started/_index.md

 1. You can also use [netboot](/docs/installation/netboot) to boot Kairos over the network

 {{% alert title="Note" %}}
-The releases in the [kairos-io/kairos](https://github.com/kairos-io/kairos/releases) repository are the Kairos core images that ship **without** K3s and P2P full-mesh functionalities; however, further extensions can be installed dynamically in runtime by using the Kairos bundles mechanism.
+The releases in the [kairos-io/kairos](https://github.com/kairos-io/kairos/releases) repository are the Kairos core images that ship **without** K3s and P2P full-mesh functionalities; Core images can be used as a generic installer to [deploy container images](/docs/examples/core).

-The releases in [kairos-io/provider-kairos](https://github.com/kairos-io/provider-kairos/releases) ship **with** k3s and P2P full-mesh instead.
+The releases in [kairos-io/provider-kairos](https://github.com/kairos-io/provider-kairos/releases) **contains** already k3s and P2P full-mesh instead.
 These options need to be explicitly enabled.
 In follow-up releases, _k3s-only_ artifacts will also be available.

 See [Image Matrix Support](/docs/reference/image_matrix) for additional supported images and kernels.